LeChatParle/Portfolio/README.md

 ### Wikipedia App
 1. Hitting enter after entering a search parameter clears the field instead of searching.
-2. If you search for a second parameter after a first one, the link doesn't dynamically update, and links to the old search result.

 ### Calculator App
 1. Not currently possible to have a negative number start an expression.